John D. Rockefeller: Early life

 Eliza was a homemaker and a devout Baptist who struggled to maintain a semblance of stability at home, as Bill was frequently gone for extended periods.
 She also put up with his philandering and his double life, which included bigamy.
+He permanently abandoned his family around 1855 and lived with second wife, Margaret L. Allen.

 Eliza was thrifty by nature and by necessity, and she taught her son that "willful waste makes woeful want".
+She taught John how to save and track money, and the importance of it.
 John did his share of the regular household chores and earned extra money raising turkeys, selling potatoes and candy, and eventually lending small sums of money to neighbors.
 He followed his father's advice to "trade dishes for platters" and always get the better part of any deal.
 Bill once bragged, "I cheat my boys every chance I get.
 I want to make 'em sharp."
-However, his mother was more influential in his upbringing and beyond, while he distanced himself further and further from his father as his life progressed.
+However, his mother was more influential in John's upbringing and beyond, while he distanced himself further and further from his father as his life progressed.
 He later stated, "From the beginning, I was trained to work, to save, and to give."

 When he was a boy, his family moved to Moravia, New York, and to Owego, New York, in 1851, where he attended Owego Academy.
 In 1853, his family moved to Strongsville, Ohio, and he attended Cleveland's Central High School, the first high school in Cleveland and the first free public high school west of the Alleghenies.
 Then he took a ten-week business course at Folsom's Commercial College, where he studied bookkeeping.
-He was a well-behaved, serious, and studious boy despite his father's absences and frequent family moves.
+Rockefeller was a well-behaved, serious, and studious boy despite his father's absences and frequent family moves.
 His contemporaries described him as reserved, earnest, religious, methodical, and discreet.
 He was an excellent debater and expressed himself precisely.
 He also had a deep love of music and dreamed of it as a possible career.